amurr4/Minimax/README.md

-# Data Science Portfolio : Minimax algorithm and Alpha-Beta Pruning Tic-Tac-Toe
+# Minimax algorithm and Alpha-Beta Pruning Tic-Tac-Toe

 ### Overview
 Welcome to my Data Science Portfolio!
 This repository showcases my project, the minimax algorithm with Alpha-Beta Pruning in Tic-Tac-Toe.